theorashid/HFC-Lyme-Disease/README.md

 Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.

 Here are some covariates that might be an interesting starting point:
 - Tick distributions in the UK & other VBD related data: https://github.com/fwimp/ohvbd
+- Geographical data for the UK: https://github.com/rspatial/geodata
+- National Park GIS data: https://naturalengland-defra.opendata.arcgis.com/datasets/national-parks-england/explore?location=53.302276%2C-1.251342%2C7.67

 ## Rules